No Other Power

 If you breathe through the place

-where you are
+where you already are,

-and return to your seed
+and return to your see.

-you will meet the ancient ancestor.
+You will meet the aboriginal Grandmother

-The tribe of the first people
+and the tribe of the first people

-how to play the drum
+You will remember how to play

-in your diaphragm
+the drum of your diaphragm

 with dancing bones of love.

-How to pluck the antelope
+How to pluck the antelope-

 horned lyre of your heart

-using the fingers of the sun,
+using fingers of the moon,

-of your teardrop.
+in the desert of your teardrop.

-We spend so many lives
+We've spent so many lives

-becoming “you” and “I.”
+becoming “you” and “me.”

 Yet there is no other power

-but the way we melt
+but the way we melt into

-into each other,
+each other, and become rain.

-the way we are poured
+The way we are poured

-as an offering into a fire
+as one sizzled offering into a fire

 that heals the earth.

-Art by aboriginal painter Colleen Wallace
+Image: aboriginal painter Colleen Wallace